MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-create-a-simple-application-with-visual-csharp-or-visual-basic.md

 11. On the menu bar, choose **Debug**, **Disable All Breakpoints**.

 ### Build a release version of the application
- Now that you’ve verified that everything works, you can prepare a release build of the application.
+ Now that you've verified that everything works, you can prepare a release build of the application.

 ##### To clean the solution files and build a release version